Welcome to our collection of consumer health materials!

 - Free 1-hour training sessions on "Finding information to share with patients" or "Creating effective educational materials for patients".

-To recommend material for the Patient Education Collection, please contact the Patient and Family Resource Librarian at 514-340-8222 extension 22391 or email@example.com.
+To recommend material for the Patient Education Collection, please contact the Patient and Family Resource Librarian by email at email@example.com.

 For information about how to submit material, please go to the Submission page.

 When available, there is a link to Google Books in order to view the book online.